310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/kanata_2.md

 anzu-san, you will go meet with shinobu and tetora for [something], yes?

-may i join you? i feel like if i were to see those [two], it would soothe me…♪
+may i join you? i feel like if i got to see those [two], it would soothe me…♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">